catseye/ALPACA/doc/ALPACA.markdown

 However, if an initial configuration is included, it will be interpreted using the single ASCII character representation declarations of the states.

+(TODO: this limits us to 95 states.
+Either allow multiple characters to represent a state, or move to Unicode, or both.)

 Example: a trivial ALPACA description with single character representation
 declarations: